Dallas County District Court Exhibit Requirements

 How do I e-file exhibits in Dallas County District Court?

 Dallas County civil cases use eFileTexas.gov (the statewide Odyssey-based portal) for mandatory electronic filing.
 Each document is limited to 35 MB and must be in PDF format.
-E-filing has been mandatory in Texas civil district courts since January 1, 2014 under Texas Rule of Civil Procedure 21(f).
+E-filing became mandatory in Dallas County civil district courts on January 1, 2014, when Texas Rule of Civil Procedure 21(f) first required it in the state's ten largest counties; the mandate later expanded to all Texas civil courts by mid-2016.

 How should I number exhibits in Dallas County District Court?